 Summary The lower curl is a dumbbell bicep exercise where you only move through the bottom half of the range of motion, from full arm extension up to the point where your forearms are parallel to the floor.
 It's a lengthened partial, meaning the biceps are loaded while they're in their most stretched position.
-A 2023 study on bicep curls found that lengthened-partial training produced more hypertrophy and greater 1-rep-max strength gains than short-length partials done in the top half of the range.
-The defining form cue is simple.
-Stop at parallel, never finish at your shoulders.
-Beginner-friendly, lower curls target the biceps brachii with strong brachialis and brachioradialis involvement, and variations include seated, alternating, and incline lower curls.
+The defining form cue is simple: stop at parallel, never finish at your shoulders.
+Lower curls target the biceps brachii (both heads) with strong brachialis and brachioradialis involvement, scale from beginner-friendly seated variations to advanced incline work with 25-40 lb dumbbells, and most people use them as a finisher after full-range curls.
+Skip them entirely if you have active bicep tendinopathy or elbow pain.

-Lower curl muscles targeted: the biceps brachii is the primary mover, with the brachialis and brachioradialis assisting throughout the stretched bottom half of the range.
+Lower curl muscles worked: the biceps brachii drives the lift through the stretched bottom half of the range, with the brachialis and brachioradialis assisting and the shoulder girdle holding the elbow position.

 How to Do a Lower Curl (Step-by-Step)